-Gillam, Andrew R., "Technology Threat Avoidance Factors as Predictors of Risky Cybersecurity Behavior Within the Enterprise" (2019).
-Electronic Theses and Dissertations.
-36. https://scholars.indianastate.edu/etds/36
+Gillam, Andrew R., "Technology Threat Avoidance Factors As Predictors Of Risky Cybersecurity Behavior Within The Enterprise" (2019).
+All-Inclusive List of Electronic Theses and Dissertations.
+1734. https://scholars.indianastate.edu/etds/1734

 This Dissertation is brought to you for free and open access by Sycamore Scholars.
-It has been accepted for inclusion in Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
+It has been accepted for inclusion in All-Inclusive List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
 For more information, please contact dana.swinford@indstate.edu.